Spyder-Academy/spyderacademy/content/education/how-millionaires-make-their-money/index.md

 +++

-We talked about ultra high net worth millionaires in our previous article, so how do they make their money?
+We previously talked about [ultra high net worth millionaires](../6-characteristics-of-millionaires/), so how do they make their money?

 🏦 Inheritance